MySQL transactions per second vs fsyncs per second

 A naive model of how a write (a SQL insert/update/delete) to an ACID-compliant database like MySQL works might be the following (this applies equally to Postgres, or any other relational/ACID-compliant databases, but we’ll proceed to work with MySQL as it’s the one I know best):

-1. Client sends query to MySQL over an existing connection: INSERT INTO products (name, price) VALUES ('Sneaker', 100)
+- Client sends query to MySQL over an existing connection:

-2. MySQL inserts the new record to the write-ahead-log (WAL) and calls fsync(2) to tell the operating system to tell the filesystem to tell the disk to make sure that this data is for sure, pinky-swear committed to the disk.
-This step, being the most complex, is depicted below.
+to tell the operating system to tell the filesystem to tell the disk to make sure that this data is for sure, pinky-swear committed to the disk.
+This step, being the most complex, is depicted below. - MySQL inserts the record into an in-memory page in the backing storage engine

-5. MySQL eventually calls fsync(2) to ensure InnoDB commits the page to disk.
+to ensure InnoDB commits the page to disk.

 In the event of power-loss at any of these points, the behaviour can be defined without nasty surprises, upholding our dear ACID-compliance.